iamrahulramu/Enhancing-IoV-Security-Using-Lightweight-Cryptographic-Algorithm---ASCON/README.md

 ## Project Overview
 This project presents a comprehensive security framework developed to strengthen the Internet of Vehicles (IoV) ecosystem.
 The framework addresses two fundamental aspects of IoV security:

-- Vehicular Communication Security: Implementation of the lightweight cryptographic algorithm, ASCON, to secure data transmission between vehicles and infrastructure.
+- **Vehicular Communication Security:** Implementation of the lightweight cryptographic algorithm, ASCON, to secure data transmission between vehicles and infrastructure.
-- Vehicular Network Security: Integration of a Network Intrusion Detection System (NIDS) using a machine learning–based ensemble voting classifier to ensure anomaly detection and resilience against cyberattacks.
+- **Vehicular Network Security:** Integration of a Network Intrusion Detection System (NIDS) using a machine learning-based ensemble voting classifier to ensure anomaly detection and resilience against cyberattacks.

 The proposed approach was validated through encrypted image transmission among multiple Raspberry Pi nodes and a central server, replicating real-world IoV communication scenarios.